 The Electronic Components, Technology and Materials (ECTM) group offers a multi-disciplinary research environment, with a strong interaction with industry, on emerging materials, innovative microstructures and devices and novel integration concepts for Health, Energy, Sensing & Environmental applications.

-ECTM consists of 2 professors, 2 part-time professors, 2 assistant professors, and about 30 researchers.
+ECTM consists of 2 professors, 2 part-time professors, 2 associate professors, 2 assistant professors, and over 50 researchers.

 Organ-on-chip: Creating a home for human cells outside of the body